Jenbai22/ripe-tomatoes/journals/leo_galvan.md

 Today, I worked on:

 1. Today we cont with team coding and we fixed a lot of minor issues we had.
 We had issues yesterday with adding a review and today we got that working.
 A user can search for a movie and leave a review on the detail page.

+## Jan 17

+Today, I worked on:

+1. We cont with Team coding.
+We fixed a few minor bugs and added some error messages.
+When a user logs in and has incomplete fields they get a message telling them that things are missing.
+We also added a Search message where a movie title has to meet the required length to be successful or they will also get an error message.